KittyGiraudel/sass-guidelines/en/_architecture.md

   </div>
 </div>

 There is another way of importing partials that I deem valid as well.
 On the bright side, it makes the file more readable.
 On the other hand, it makes updating it slightly more painful.
-Anyway, I'll let you decide which is best, it does not matter much.
+Anyway, I’ll let you decide which is best, it does not matter much.
 For this way of doing, the main file should respect these guidelines:

 * one `@import` per folder;
 * a linebreak after `@import`;